Small Raw Rose Quartz Cabochons media thumbnails

 How to recognize genuine rose quartz

-Natural rose quartz shows a vitreous luster and partial translucency when the piece is held up to the light, with visible veins, internal fractures, or small milky inclusions.
+Natural rose quartz shows a vitreous luster and partial translucency when placed against the light, with visible veins, internal fractures, or small milky inclusions.
 The pink color is usually pale or "dusty," never garish; dyed or synthetic glass pieces tend to a uniform saturated pink without gradients or internal inclusions.
-Under 10× magnification, the macrocrystalline structure typical of quartz can be seen, distinct from the homogeneous appearance of glass.
+Under 10× magnification, the macrocrystalline structure typical of quartz can be appreciated, distinct from the homogeneous appearance of glass.

 Why is the surface rough and not shiny?

 It is intentional.
-These cabochons retain the top face in its natural state —without grinding or polishing— to preserve the original crystalline texture.
+These cabochons retain the upper face in its natural state — without grinding or polishing — to preserve the original crystalline texture.
 Only the back is worked to facilitate mounting.
-For cabochons with a mirror-polished surface, see the general cabochon collection.

 Does the color last over time?

 Rose quartz can lighten with prolonged exposure to intense direct sunlight.
-With usual wear as a pendant, earring, or ring, there is no problem: ambient light does not cause perceptible discoloration.
-Storing in a pouch when not in use extends the life of the color.
+In normal use as a pendant, earring, or ring, there is no problem: ambient light does not cause discoloration.

 Nr.3 (15 × 10 × 5 mm) is the most balanced: visible as a main piece and light enough not to require a reinforced bail.
-Nr.4 (13 × 11 × 7 mm) has more volume and works well in more voluminous "raw stone" style pieces.
+Nr.